Jurisdiction overview

 Christmas Island uses the Australian financial year - 1 July to 30 June - the same as mainland Australia and Cocos (Keeling) Islands.
 PAYG withholding applies to wages throughout the year.

-Christmas Island tax year — key filing dates Christmas Island — Australian fiscal year Jul 1 to Jun 30 JUL AUG SEP OCT NOV DEC JAN FEB MAR APR MAY JUN FY opens Jul 1 Year start !
+Christmas Island tax year - key filing dates Christmas Island - Australian fiscal year Jul 1 to Jun 30 JUL AUG SEP OCT NOV DEC JAN FEB MAR APR MAY JUN FY opens Jul 1 Year start !
 Oct 31 Self-lodge return due May ext.
-Agent ext. tax agent Jun 30 FY closes Year end PAYG withheld monthly · GST-registered: quarterly or monthly BAS Individual return via myTax · Company via ATO business portal · BAS via ATO online Oct 31 is the key self-lodge deadline — same as mainland Australia.
+Agent ext. tax agent Jun 30 FY closes Year end PAYG withheld monthly - no BAS obligation from island-based GST (none applies) Individual return via myTax - Company via ATO business portal Oct 31 is the key self-lodge deadline - same as mainland Australia.

 Who counts as an Australian tax resident here?